Civic Engagement

 Learn how to make plantable seed paper to share with the Walkersville community.
 Participants will earn service hours as they create seed paper that will be shared with visitors to the library.

 Join a voting and democracy expert from the League of Women Voters as they explain the process and importance of voting and the democratic process.
-Ages 13+
+Ages 13+ This program supports By the People: Civic Engagement for All, an FCPL initiative to foster civic knowledge and participation in the Frederick County community.

 Join Middletown Branch Librarians at the Middletown 50+ Community Center for trivia inspired by the 250th anniversary of our nation.

 Through games, discussion, and interactive activities, tweens will learn positive ways to use their voices to advocate for themselves and their friends.
 The session highlights Heartly House, teen advocacy, and ways young people can stand up for respect and safety, including Project H.E.A.R.T.S. (for grades 4-8).
+This program supports By the People: Civic Engagement for All, an FCPL initiative to foster civic knowledge and participation in the Frederick County community.

 Teens, Families, Adults and Seniors: visit our Volunteer Fair to learn about amazing volunteer opportunities available in Frederick County including: Friends of Walkersville Library Glade Valley Community Services Sleep in Heavenly Peace Stream Link Education United Way Walk to End Alzheimer's and more!